Kalabasa/leanrada.com/src/pages/works/canvalogomaker.md

 <span class="phone-body"></span>
 </span></span>

-This cool project was made possible by the cool people at Canva - spanning multiple teams! - from template designers to product engineers.
+This cool project was made possible by the cool people at Canva - spanning multiple teams, from graphic designers to product engineers!
 It was a fun journey!

 [Try it!](https://about.canva.com/tools/logo-maker)